B.S. Degree in Information Systems Management

 Why Fairmont State University?

-The B.S. in Information Systems (IS) degree at Fairmont State University (FSU) provides an academic program that balances business management principles and the tools and technologies of computerized information systems.
-The program is provided to a diverse population of students within an innovative, learning-centric environment which fosters independent thinking and life-long learning.
+The B.S. in Information Systems Management (ISM) degree at Fairmont State University (FSU) provides an academic program that balances business management principles and the tools and technologies of computerized information systems.
+The program is provided to a diverse population of students within an innovative, learning-centric environment that fosters independent thinking and life-long learning.

 Fairmont State provides an excellent learning environment including: